Dutch birdwatcher held hostage by terrorists killed in gun battle with Philippine army | DW | 31.05.2019

 What the military said of the incident:

+Netherlands Foreign Minister Stef Blok said the ministry was investigating the precise circumstances of Horn's death.

-"I am shocked by this tragic outcome," Dutch Foreign Minister Stef Blok told news agency ANP.
+"I am shocked by this tragic outcome," Dutch Foreign Minister Stef Blok said.
 "I'm in touch with the family.
 I will ask my Philippine colleague for further clarification" about the circumstances of Ewold's death, Blok added.

 Horn was kidnapped with a Swiss man and a local guide in 2012 during a birdwatching trip in Tawi Tawi province, near Sulu.